dingogap/observatory-build/README.md

 8. Confirm Destination  & Click Next
 9. Click Finish

-The oroginal Eagle Image will be restored.
+The original Eagle Image will be restored.

+Remove the USB Disks & reboot.
+Windows will reboot and doownload necesssary updates.